Skip Ribbon Commands

 • Optical Coherence Tomography (OCT)

 OCT is similar to an ultrasound scan, except that the latter uses sound waves to capture images.
 OCT uses light waves instead, and can capture very detailed, cross-sectional images of the retina and macula.
-OCT is a good method for assessment of DME.
+OCT is a good method for the assessment of DME.
 OCT imaging is very fast and convenient.
 You will be asked to place your head on a chin rest and hold still for several seconds while the images are obtained.
 The light beam used is painless, and unlike X-rays, does not involve any radiation.

 • Optical Coherence Tomography Angiography (OCT-A)